Holly Beach, Louisiana: History

 Holly Beach started appearing on official DOTD maps in 1948.

-In September 2005 Hurricane Rita destroyed a made landfall in Cameron Parish.
+In September 2005 Hurricane Rita destroyed and made landfall in Cameron Parish.
 As a result Holly beach had storm surge between 10-15 ft. storm surge devastating the city.
 This was the second time Holly Beach was devastated by a hurricane; in 1957 Hurricane Audrey smashed ashore with a 12 foot storm surge.
 As a result several houses were modified so they were taller.

 As of 2006 residents were required to sign a waiver which allows them to dwell there, despite the lack of a functioning sewer system which is a concern to the state’s department of health.
 It became common to see portable toilets on the community’s road sides.
 For new structures in Cameron Parish, the new building codes apply.
 In nearby Cameron, according to the parish officials, the coastal buildings built before the late 1980s that had less than fifty percent damage may retain the same pre-Rita elevation.

 It was feared that these strict building codes, along with the high insurance costs, would keep many of the original locals from returning and rebuilding, and that the southern part of the parish would end up with temporary trailer type housing indefinitely.
 Within Holly Beach, there are several permanent structures being built, with pier elevations complying with building codes.

 In September 2008, Hurricane Gustav and Hurricane Ike reflooded the area.

 Hurricane Laura passed through Holly Beach in 2020.